Gamma Cygni

 Gamma Cygni is a star in the northern constellation of Cygnus, forming the intersection of an asterism of five stars called the Northern Cross.
-It is officially named Sadr /'sædər/, gamma Cygni is its Bayer designation, which that is Latinized from γ Cygni, and abbreviated Gamma Cyg or γ Cyg.
+It is officially named Sadr /'sædər/; Gamma Cygni is its Bayer designation.
 Based upon parallax measurements obtained during the Hipparcos mission, it is approximately 1,800 light-years (560 parsecs) from the Sun.

 It forms the primary or 'A' component of a multiple star system designated WDS J20222+4015 (the secondary or 'BCD' component is WDS J20222+4015BCD, a close triplet of stars 41" away from γ Cygni).

 Nomenclature

-γ Cygni (Latinised to Gamma Cygni) is the star's Bayer designation.
+γ Cygni (Latinized to Gamma Cygni) is the star's Bayer designation, and is abbreviated Gamma Cyg or γ Cyg.
 WDS J20222+4015A is its designation in the Washington Double Star Catalog.

 It bore the traditional name Sadr (also rendered Sadir /'seidər/ or Sador), derived from the Arabic صدر ṣadr "chest", the same word which gave rise to the star Schedar (Alpha Cassiopeiae).
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
 The WGSN decided to attribute proper names to individual stars rather than entire multiple systems.
-It approved the name Sadr for this star (WDS J20222+4015A) on 21 August 2016 and it is now so included in the List of IAU-approved Star Names.
+It approved the name Sadr for Gamma Cygni on 21 August 2016 and it is now so included in the List of IAU-approved Star Names.

 In the catalogue of stars in the Calendarium of Al Achsasi al Mouakket, this star was designated Sadr al Dedjadjet, (صدر الدجاجة / ṣadr al-dajāja), which was translated into Latin as Pectus Gallinǣ, meaning the hen's chest.

 In Chinese, 天津 (Tiān Jīn), meaning Celestial Ford, refers to an asterism consisting of Gamma Cygni, Delta Cygni, 30 Cygni, Alpha Cygni, Nu Cygni, Tau Cygni, Upsilon Cygni, Zeta Cygni and Epsilon Cygni.
 Consequently, the Chinese name for Gamma Cygni itself is 天津一 (Tiān Jīn yī, the First Star of Celestial Ford).